kelseyhangyu/Telcos_Customer_Churn_Drivers/README.md

 - The goal is to develop a ML classification model in order to predict the churning pattern of a customer, and therefore implementing proactive measures to prevent the churning before it happens.

-# Questions explored:
+# Questions Explored:
 - How many customers have churned?
 - How do monthly charges, total charges and tenure (continuous variables) affect churn?
 - How are the categorical variables affect churn?
 - Do people have higher tenure tend to have lower monthly charges?

-# Data dictionary:
+# Data Dictionary:

 <img width="832" alt="Screenshot 2023-12-05 at 10 52 10 PM" src="https://github.com/kelseyhangyu/Telcos_Customer_Churn_Drivers/assets/146888019/bdba72eb-b18b-48b6-a5ec-ba1058d9a12b">

-# Project planning
+# Project Planning
 - Data acquisition from mysql with credentials
 - Data preparation:
   > removed duplicated columns